So You’ve Decided to Sell Your Business

 1. Not Planning Ahead

-This is arguably the most critical mistake that a seller can make.
 It takes an average of about two years to sell a business, therefore long-term planning is key to any successful business sale.

-Recent surveys of business owners show that many have little to no exit planning in place, even though many of them have 80 to 90 percent of their financial assets based in the business itself.
+Recent surveys of business owners show that many have little to no exit planning in place, even though many of them have 80 to 90 percent of their financial assets based on the business itself.
 Essentially, these sellers are not maximizing the transferable value of the business and are not readying it to change hands successfully.

 So what’s the solution?
 The trick is to plan as far in advance as possible.
 Sellers that actually create a plan tend to be more in control over the outcome of the fate of their business.